PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 [*] Nmap: Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .Nmap done: 1 IP address (1 host up) scanned in 140.63 seconds
 ```

-This initial scan tends to confirm my beliefs that this is an eternalblue attack as it looks like the host is Windows 7 Service Pack 1 machine with listening SMB.
-In addition, this ended up leaking a name as the computer's name, which is worth keeping in mind as a potential administrative user going forward.
-Additionally this points out relaxed security setting in the smb services configuration.
+This initial scan tended to provide further evidence toward my beliefs that this was an eternalblue attack as it looked like the host was a Windows 7 Service Pack 1 machine with SMB available.
+In addition, this ended up leaking a potential username as the computer's name, which was worth keeping in mind as a potential administrative user going forward.
+Additionally this pointed out relaxed security setting in the smb service's configuration.

-Give what I knew so far i decided to probe a little further into SMB with a enumartion of smb using nmap's `smb-enum-shares` and `smb-enum-user` scripts.
+Give what I knew so far I decided to probe a little further into SMB with an enumaration using nmap's `smb-enum-shares` scripts.

 ```
 msf5 > db_nmap --script smb-enum-shares  -p 445 10.10.201.83